fluencelabs/docs/docs/build-mvm/glossary.md

 #### Proof of Execution

-Proof of [Compute Function](#compute-function) – a single function execution that runs on a [Peer](#peer), verifies that computation was done correctly.
+Proof of [Compute Function](#compute-function) i.e., a single function execution that runs on a [Peer](#peer), that attests that computation was done correctly.

-PoE is pluggable, so that different workloads can benefit from decentralization of compute.
+PoE is pluggable, so that different workloads can benefit from the decentralization of compute.
 The options might include:
 - zk
 - TEE
 - Verification of cryptographic function execution for MPC